rubyfu/RubyFu/module_0x4__web_kungfu/README.md

 Since you know the hard way, you'll find Mechanize as simple as mouse clicks! give it a try!

+## HTTP.rb
+HTTP (The Gem! a.k.a. http.rb) is an easy-to-use client library for making requests from Ruby.
+It uses a simple method chaining system for building requests, similar to Python's Requests.

+Under the hood, http.rb uses http_parser.rb, a fast HTTP parsing native extension based on the Node.js parser and a Java port thereof.
+This library isn't just yet another wrapper around Net::HTTP.
+It implements the HTTP protocol natively and outsources the parsing to native extensions.

+More about http.rb library
+- [The Official repository][6]
+- [The official wiki][7]

 <br><br><br>
 ---
 [^1]: [WebShellConsole](https://github.com/KINGSABRI/WebShellConsole) is simple interactive console, interacts with simple web shells using HTTP GET rather than using browser. wsc will work with any shell use GET method.
 It takes care of all URL encoding too.